rkillickdev/spelling-bee-scramble/README.md

 ```
 ___

-**2.**  I created an event listener for the answer button which runs the checkAnswer function.
-The final step of this function is to run the playGame function in order to clear the boxes and generate a newly scrambled word.
-However the playerAnswer array was not being cleared and was causing the issue as demonstrated below:
+**2.**  During the early stages of development, I had a problem where the playerAnswer array was not being cleared and was causing the issue as demonstrated below:

 ![bug when playerAnswer array not cleared when running playGame function](docs/bugs/gifs/clear-player-answer-array-bug.gif)

-I fixed this by using the following line of code within the playGame function to clear the playerAnswer array:
+I fixed this by using the following line of code to clear the playerAnswer array, which eventually lives in the resetLetterBoxes function:

 ```js